Pradip Sarkar (West Bengal politician)

-Pradip Sarkar is a politician from West Bengal belonging to All India Trinamool Congress.
+Pradip Sarkar is a politician from West Bengal belonging to Trinamool Congress.
 He was a member of the West Bengal Legislative Assembly.

 Biography

 Sarkar graduated from Vidyasagar University in 1993.
 He was elected as the chairman of Kharagpur Municipality.
 He was elected as a member of the West Bengal Legislative Assembly from Kharagpur Sadar on 28 November 2019.
-This was the first win for any All India Trinamool Congress candidate from Kharagpur Sadar.
+This was the first win for any Trinamool Congress candidate from Kharagpur Sadar.